tatp22/linformer-pytorch/README.md

 ## Downsampling Methods

-With the `methods` flag, one can set the method that the linformer performs downsampling.
+With the `method` flag, one can set the method that the linformer performs downsampling.
 Currently, three methods are supported:

 * `learnable`: This downsampling method creates a learnable `n,k` `nn.Linear` module.
 * `convolution`: This downsampling method creates a 1d convolution, with stride length and kernel size `n/k`.